3 observations after Sixers struggle in opener, lose to Bucks without Embiid and George

 Maxey scored the Sixers’ first hoop of the season on a step-back three-pointer late in the shot clock.
 He missed several close-range looks in the first quarter and began 2 for 10 from the floor, though he concluded the first sweetly with a tricky buzzer-beating layup.

 Despite their offensive struggles, the Sixers still managed to build a modest early lead.
-There wasn’t much to like about the Sixers’ offense in the first quarter — little fluidity, not much of the brisk, purposeful pace Nurse had stressed in the preseason — but their role players generally did decent work.
+There wasn’t much to like about the Sixers’ offense in the first quarter — little fluidity or the brisk, purposeful pace Nurse had stressed in the preseason — but their role players generally did decent work.

 The Sixers played solid team defense, committed no turnovers in the first period, and started strong on the offensive glass.
 Drummond and KJ Martin chipped in put-back layups.
 Caleb Martin swooped in to snag an offensive board soon after subbing in for KJ Martin, who unsurprisingly picked up two fouls in his first five minutes guarding Antetokounmpo.